 In the mid-1980s, sharks were considered an underutilized resource and fishermen were encouraged to fish for them.
 Over the next few years, fishing effort increased considerably and the impact of unregulated harvest was beginning to take its toll on some shark species.
 In the early 1990s, the National Marine Fisheries Service (NMFS) implemented a Fishery Management Plan (FMP) for Sharks of the Atlantic Ocean to rebuild depleted stocks and protect healthy stocks from overfishing.
-In May 2008, the Atlantic States Marine Fisheries Commission adopted an Interstate Fishery Management Plan for Atlantic Coastal Sharks (August 2008) to complement federal management actions and increase protection of pregnant females and juveniles in inshore nursery areas.
-The FMP regulates 40 different species of coastal sharks found on the Atlantic coast (see accompanying table).
+In 2008, the Commission adopted an Interstate Fishery Management Plan for Atlantic Coastal Sharks (and subsequently Addenda I-IV) to complement federal management actions and increase protection of pregnant females and juveniles in inshore nursery areas.
+The FMP regulates 40 different species of coastal sharks found on the Atlantic coast.